-We can’t even imagine the exact amount of resumes, received to hiring managers when they require new employees.
-Respectively, it’s tough for them to attentively process every single resume.
-Therefore, in order to ease their job, they are forced to quickly sort resumes according to their content and structure.
+We can’t even imagine the exact amount of resumes hiring managers when they require new employees.
+Respectively, it’s tough for them to process every single resume attentively.
+Therefore, to ease their job, they are forced to sort resumes according to their content and structure quickly.

-If you wish to get into a pile of approved resumes, it’s necessary to create a customized document, which contains strong and concrete facts about your past accomplishments and job experiences, avoiding odd and personal information.
+Suppose you wish to get into a pile of approved resumes.
+In that case, it’s necessary to create a customized document, which contains solid and concrete facts about your past accomplishments and job experiences, avoiding odd and personal information.

-Nevertheless, a well-structured CV can easily get to the “no” pile, if your recruiter identifies too many wrong phrases and words, including jargons and flat hackneyed clichés.
+Nevertheless, a well-structured CV can quickly get to the “no” pile if your recruiter identifies too many wrong phrases and words, including jargon and flat hackneyed clichés.

-Most of the career experts agree that focusing on the term “job duties” would put your resume under a great risk of being denied.
+Most career experts agree that focusing on the term “job duties” would put your resume at significant risk of being denied.

 Recruiters advise each of the job hunters to save the place for more important facts, such as your past accomplishments, rather than describing job duties of your past work positions.

-Many people, when filling out resumes, put a special phrase, which sounds like “a proven ability”.
+When filling out resumes, many people put a memorable phrase, which sounds like “a proven ability”.
 HR managers always doubt the accuracy of this term.
-Who was it proven by and how?
-If it was proven, then how does it differ from the ones that were not proven?
-If you really want to prove the credibility of your skills, then provide necessary examples of your career achievements.
+Who was it proven by, and how?
+If it was established, then how does it differ from the ones that were not proven?
+If you want to verify the credibility of your skills, then provide necessary examples of your career achievements.

-Whenever you write this phrase, the majority of HR managers consider it, as if you say: “Do me a favour, because I am not really qualified”.
-Keep in mind never to use the term “transferable skills” – instead, present your obtained skills and how they might be used in the job, you are applying for.
+Whenever you write this phrase, most HR managers consider it as if you say: “Do me a favour, because I am not qualified”.
+Remember to use the term “transferable skills” – instead, present your obtained skills and how they might be used in the job you are applying for.

 Single, No Children

-There might be a possibility when your manager would want to ask some questions about your family or personal relationships (for instance, they do it the purpose of knowing how much time you can give your attention to the job etc.) however it usually happens during one-on-one interviews.
-Other than that, try to avoid this data completely in the resume.
+There might be a possibility when your manager wants to ask some questions about your family or personal relationships (for instance, they do it to know how much time you can give your attention to the job, etc.).
+However, it usually happens during one-on-one interviews.
+Other than that, try to avoid this data entirely in the resume.

-Once again, any setup goals are oriented to maintain some results, which is why it’s useless to mention something which is obvious, as it is.
+Once again, any setup goals are oriented to maintain some results, so it’s useless to mention something evident.

 Utilized My Skills

 Stay away as far as you can from commonly used boilerplate phrases.
-Today resumes should be focused on your own personal features, which means you’d better use expressions, related personally to you.
+Today resumes should be focused on your features, which means you’d better use expressions related personally to you.

-When composing text for your CV, it’s extremely significant to use proper tenses and incline to strong active verbs to state your results.
-Nevertheless, be careful with the word “had” – it’s very dull and colourless verb, which doesn’t bear any interest to the describing action.
+When composing text for your CV, it’s highly significant to use proper tenses and incline to solid and active verbs to state your results.
+Nevertheless, be careful with the word “had” – it’s a very dull and colourless verb, which doesn’t bear any interest in describing the action.

 Peculiar Email Addresses

-Hopefully, you’re smart enough to create an email with a decent name.
+Hopefully, you’re smart enough to create an email with a proper name.

-By the way, it’s desirable to use your first and last name in the address, but no way you provide your old [email protected] account – be sure your resume will automatically be thrown to “no” pile or even worse – in the trash can.
+By the way, it’s desirable to use your first and last name in the address, but no way you provide your old [email protected] account – be sure your resume will automatically be thrown into the “no” pile or, even worse – in the trash can.

 Even small details you didn’t seem to concern about can ruin the overall reputation of your recruiter.